AI tools in scientific writing

 • Consensus: An AI-based academic search engine that extracts and synthesises findings from peer-reviewed papers (Semantic Scholar).
 It provides quick answers to research questions to help understand consensus or different opinions on a topic.

-• Elicit: AI AI-based academic search engine designed to enhance the literature review process with customisable queries.
+• Elicit: AI-based academic search engine designed to enhance the literature review process withn customisable queries.
 It finds relevant papers, extracts relevant qualitative and quantitative data, and synthesises relevant information.
 Furthermore, it searches for papers relevant to the research question and provides a summary of the top four papers.

 • ResearchRabbit: An AI-based search engine for academic papers that creates maps of related and relevant literature based on citations.
 Coined "Spotify for papers", it allows you to discover and visualise authors and literature, build collections, share with colleagues, and integrate with Zotero.

-• scite.ai: AI tool offering insight into citations of scientific publications, their context, and position regarding a specific scientific claim.
+• scite.ai: Licenced AI tool offering insight into citations of scientific publications, their context, and position regarding a specific scientific claim.
 The tool states if articles mention, support, or contrast claims and distinguishes where a citation is made in the article structure.
+An AI-powered research assistant is also included.

 • Semantic Scholar: An AI-powered scientific research and discovery tool that adds semantic analysis.